Painless Activation Steering: An Automated, Lightweight Approach for Post-Training Large Language Models: Introduction

-\paragraph{Problem: Current Activation Steering Methods Are Human-Dependent and Impractical} While there have been sporadic examples showcasing the applicability of AS to customized settings (e.g., in eliciting or shortening Chains of Thoughts~\citep{zhang_uncovering_2025,azizi2025activationsteeringchainofthoughtcompression}), there is neither an automated way of cheaply applying AS to arbitrary tasks nor a clear understanding of the contexts in which AS is suitable.
+However, there is neither an automated way of cheaply applying AS to arbitrary tasks nor a clear understanding of the contexts in which AS is suitable.
 Prior works in AS rely on either pre-labeled Sparse Autoencoders (SAE)~\citep{smith2025negative,soo_interpretable_2025,bayat2025steeringlargelanguagemodel} or manually constructed pairs of prompts with positive and negative examples of the desired behaviors, as is the case for traditional Activation Steering methods~\citep{panickssery_steering_2024,chen2025personavectorsmonitoringcontrolling,lee_programming_2025,turner2023steering} and probe-based activation construction methods~\citep{oneill2025singledirectiontruthobserver,goldowskydill2025detectingstrategicdeceptionusing}.
 Humans or frontier LMs are needed to identify what each sparse feature represents (in the former case) or to build and filter high-quality prompt pairs representative of each desired behavior (in the latter case).
 These carefully collected SAE features and crafted prompts are costly to build and useful only in limited scenarios, thus restricting the practical applicability of traditional AS methods.
-This raises the following question: \emph{\textbf{Do there exist AS methods that are both human-independent and adaptive to arbitrary models and arbitrary tasks?}}
+This raises the following question: \emph{\textbf{Do there exist AS methods that are both human-independent and adaptive to arbitrary models and a broad range of labeled tasks?}}

-\paragraph{Contribution: An Automated Pipeline for Activation Steering} Our answer is yes.
+\FloatBarrier \textbf{Contribution: An Automated Pipeline for Activation Steering} Our answer is yes.
 In this paper, we present \emph{Painless AS} (\textbf{PAS}), a family of automation-friendly, human-independent methods that overcome the scalability limitations of existing AS approaches.
 PAS removes humans and external LM calls from the loop, allowing it to run on any labeled dataset, just like SFT or RL.